bertsky/ocrd_detectron2/README.md

     ocrd-detectron2-segment -p NAME.json ... # equivalent, with presets file

 To add (i.e. register) a **new model**, you first have to find:
-- the classes it is defined on, so you can then define a mapping to PAGE-XML region (and subregion) types,
+- the classes it is trained on, so you can then define a mapping to PAGE-XML region (and subregion) types,
 - a download link to the model config and model weights file.
   Archives (zip/tar) are allowed, but then you must also specify the file paths to extract.

 Assuming you have done so, then proceed as follows:

+    # from local file path
+    ocrd resmgr download -n path/to/model/config.yml ocrd-detectron2-segment NAME.yml
+    ocrd resmgr download -n path/to/model/weights.pth ocrd-detectron2-segment NAME.pth
-    # from single file URL:
+    # from single file URL
-    ocrd resmgr download -n https://path.to/your/model/config.yml ocrd-detectron2-segment NAME.yml
+    ocrd resmgr download -n https://path.to/model/config.yml ocrd-detectron2-segment NAME.yml
-    ocrd resmgr download -n https://path.to/your/model/weights.pth ocrd-detectron2-segment NAME.pth
+    ocrd resmgr download -n https://path.to/model/weights.pth ocrd-detectron2-segment NAME.pth
-    # from zip file URL:
+    # from zip file URL
-    ocrd resmgr download -n https://path.to/your/model/arch.zip -t archive -P zip-path/to/config.yml ocrd-detectron2-segment NAME.yml
+    ocrd resmgr download -n https://path.to/model/arch.zip -t archive -P zip-path/to/config.yml ocrd-detectron2-segment NAME.yml
-    ocrd resmgr download -n https://path.to/your/model/arch.zip -t archive -P zip-path/to/weights.pth ocrd-detectron2-segment NAME.pth
+    ocrd resmgr download -n https://path.to/model/arch.zip -t archive -P zip-path/to/weights.pth ocrd-detectron2-segment NAME.pth
-    # create corresponding preset file:
+    # create corresponding preset file
-    echo '{"model_weights": "your-model-name.pth", "model_config": "your-model-name.yml", "categories": [...]}' > NAME.json
+    echo '{"model_weights": "NAME.pth", "model_config": "NAME.yml", "categories": [...]}' > NAME.json
-    # install that file so it can be used everywhere (not just in CWD):
+    # install preset file so it can be used everywhere (not just in CWD):
-    ocrd resmgr download -n your-model-name.json ocrd-detectron2-segment NAME.json
+    ocrd resmgr download -n NAME.json ocrd-detectron2-segment NAME.json
-    # now the new model can be used like the preregistered models:
+    # now the new model can be used just like the preregistered models
     ocrd-detectron2-segment -p NAME.json ...

-What follows is an **overview** of the **preregistered** models.
+What follows is an **overview** of the **preregistered** models (i.e. available via `resmgr`).

 > **Note**: These are just examples, no exhaustive search was done yet!

-> **Note**: Make sure you unpack first if the download link is an archive.
-Also, the filename suffix (.pth vs .pkl) of the weight file does matter!
+> **Note**: The filename suffix (.pth vs .pkl) of the weight file does matter!

 ### [TableBank](https://github.com/doc-analysis/TableBank)